-- Make the amendment as requested; - Provide a written denial that explains why your request was denied and any rights you may have to disagree or file a complaint; or - Provide a written statement that the time period for reviewing your request will be extended for no more than 30 more days, along with the reasons for the delay and the date by which the Plan expects to address your request
+- Make the amendment as requested; - Provide a written denial that explains why your request was denied and any rights you may have to disagree or file a complaint; or - Provide a written statement that the time period for reviewing your request will be extended for no more than 30 more days, along with the reasons for the delay and the date by which the Plan expects to address your request.

-Right to Receive an Accounting of Disclosures of Your Health Information
+Right to Receive an Accounting of Disclosures of Your PHI

-You have the right to a list of certain disclosures the Plan has made of your health information.
+You have the right to a list of certain disclosures the Plan has made of your PHI.
 This is often referred to as an "accounting of disclosures."
-You generally may receive an accounting of disclosures if the disclosure is required by law, in connection with public health activities, or in similar situations (as listed in the table earlier in this notice), unless otherwise indicated below.